tlm-solutions/nix-config/README.md

 ## Building with nix

-This flake has a lot of output you maybe be interested in:
+This flake has lots of outputs, but you maybe be interested in:

 - `packages.x86_64-linux.traffic-stop-box`
-- `packages.x86_64-linux.staging-data-hoarder`
 - `packages.x86_64-linux.staging-data-hoarder`
 - `packages.x86_64-linux.data-hoarder`
 - `packages.x86_64-linux.mobule-box-vm`